Carravan/KAMITSUBAKI-WIKI/people/virtual/isekaijoucho.md

 ---
-title: Isekai Joucho
+title: Isekaijoucho
-description: Isekai Joucho / ヰ世界情緒
+description: ヰ世界情緒
 published: true
-date: 2022-01-29T10:06:26.905Z
+date: 2022-01-29T10:09:02.441Z
 tags:
 editor: markdown
 dateCreated: 2021-04-03T23:51:44.384Z
 ---

-# Isekai Joucho / ヰ世界情緒
+# Isekaijoucho / ヰ世界情緒

-Debuted in 9 December 2019, she is dubbed as "Virtual Dark Singer"^[https://youtu.be/0IlaXyzdoIA].
+Debuted on 2019 Dec 9, she is dubbed a "Virtual Dark Singer"^[https://youtu.be/0IlaXyzdoIA].

 Anemos^[http://kamitsubaki.jp/words/page/3/], the creatures seems to be sentient.
-Ojou wears a headband
+Ojou wears a headband featuring a pin that looks like an Anemos.

 ## Songs